gosling-lang/gosling-website/versioned_docs/version-0.9.20/js-api.md

 ---

-This is a full list of JavaScript API functions supported in Gosling.js.
-You will need create a reference of the GoslingComponent to call these APIs.
+This is a full list of JavaScript API functions supported in Gosling.js. you need to create a [Ref](https://reactjs.org/docs/refs-and-the-dom.html) to use API functions.
 ```javascript
 import React, { useRef, useEffect } from "react";
 import { GoslingComponent} from 'gosling.js';